dubniczky/Wordle/README.md

-# Word Salad
+# Worldle Clone

-Browser game where you guess a 5 letter word.
+A free browser version of the popular Wordle game

 ## Live Demo